xpavlic4/book-extracts/sports/golf/mental-game/Lynn Marriott/Be a Player/README.md

 - hit shots with your eyes closed
 - make practice swings on one foot only
 - smile all the way

+# during the round

+* Think Box - where decisions are made
+* Play Box - where the shot is executed
+* Memory Box - where positive is stored and negative is transformed into neutral